MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 ## Set up automatic defaulting of project price lists on a contract

 A project price list can be set up as the default project price list.
-This setup can help ensure that all contracts in your organization always start with a standard project price list for that price period.
+This setup ensures that all contracts in your organization always start with a standard project price list for that price period.

 ### Set up the organizational default for project price lists